neo-project/neo-dev-portal/tutorials/2026-02-12-neow3j-nep11/index.md

 ### Update and Destroy

 In order to update the contract, the following method first checks that the contract owner witnessed the transaction and then the native `ContractManagement.update()` method is called.
 When updating a smart contract, you can change the smart contract's code and its manifest.
-This means that you can update how the contract programmatically manages its storage context.
+This means that you can update how the contract programmatically manages its storage.

 :::note